contentstack/angular-contentstack/README.md

     </ul>
   </contentstack-entry>
 ```
-Note: If "as" attribute is not provided then by default the entries are available as $contentstackEntries variable.
+Note: If “as” attribute is not provided then by default the entries are available as $contentstackEntries variable.

 ##### Get a single Entry using entry ID :
 ```xml